qlt315/OMNIS/README.md

 4. The system configurations and hyperparameters are managed via the ``config.py`` file.
 Modify it to adjust simulation settings before running experiments.
 When running `eval_user_num.py`, make sure the maximum evaluation user number in the variable `user_num_list` of `eval_user_num.py` less or equal to the variable `self.user_num` of `config.py`.

+5. This repository does not include the training and evaluation code of the multi-branch dynamic split neural network.
+It only provides an interface between the neural network evaluation data and the optimization framework.
+If you have any questions regarding neural network details, please contact Ian Andrew Harshbarger (iharshba@uci.edu).

 ## Contributing